micheldebree/micheldebree.nl/src/CV-Michel_de_Bree.EN.md

 clips and soundbites.

 **Keywords:** Visual Basic, MS Access.

-> &ldquo;Everything should be as simple as it can be, but not simpler.&rdquo;

--- Albert Einstein

-> &ldquo;Perfection is reached, not when there is no longer anything to add, but
-> when there is no longer anything to take away.&rdquo;

--- Antoine de Saint-Exupery

-> &ldquo;There are two ways of constructing a software design: One way is to
-> make it so simple that there are obviously no deficiencies and the other way
-> is to make it so complicated that there are no obvious deficiencies.
-The first
-> method is far more difficult.&rdquo;

--- C.A.R.
-Hoare

 _The most recent version of this cv can be found at_ [github.com/micheldebree/cv](https://github.com/micheldebree/cv)